-Warehouse Adaptive Reuse part two (Building the Walls)
+Warehouse Adaptive Reuse part two (Leasing)

 Initial staging: conversion of a large warehouse space located in the North Shore Chicago area.

 We are separating this massive 13,000 square foot office space into ten individual storage units.
 To see the full specifications of all of our availabilities click here.